yashikajayasinghe/PT-Test/README.md

 - Clone the Project

 **Step 2:**
-- In a terminal, run the following command from the project root (PT-TEST/cypress)
+- In a terminal, run the following command from the project root (PT-TEST)
 ```
 npm install
 ```